Avast vs. Norton 2026: A Detailed Guide to the Better Antivirus

 Avast is compatible with iOS and Android devices.

-That said, when it comes to which is the better antivirus overall, we must choose Norton 360 for a full suite of security features that give you the best overall security.
-When you combine a VPN, password manager, firewall, and everything else Norton 360 offers, it’s simply hard to beat.
+When it comes to which is the better antivirus overall, we choose Norton for its comprehensive suite of security features that provide the best overall security.
+When you combine a VPN, password manager, firewall, and everything else Norton offers, it’s simply hard to beat.
 There’s a reason Norton has been in the antivirus game so long, and it seems to keep getting better.

 5.0